aria-ml/dataeval/docs/source/notebooks/h2_measure_ic_sufficiency.md

 # How to measure dataset sufficiency for image classification

-This guide provides a beginner friendly how-to guide to analyze an image classification model's hypothetical performance.
+This guide walks you through analyzing an image classification model's hypothetical performance.

 Estimated time to complete: 10 minutes